NA-varez/CPE442LAB/README.md

 2. If working in a team.
 Everyone can stay consistent with the same build process.
 3. Saves time by rebuilding only what is necessary.

 ### What is an object file and why is it created for C/C++ files?
+An object file is what a C/C++ file

 ### What is in the executable that is created?